 If an employee is receiving Worker's Compensation, he/she may also request sick leave and /or annual leave to equal the pay that they would receive if not on Worker's Compensation.
-Requests for such leave will be granted in accordance with provisions contained in those policies.
+Requests for such leave will be granted in accordance with provisions contained in those these policies.
 FMLA leave will run concurrently with Worker's Compensation if the employee is out of work more than 4 days and the need for leave is FMLA qualifying.
-Employees will be eligible for health insurance under Worker's Compensation as long as the employee has annual and/or sick leave available even if FMLA leave has been exhausted.
-As long as the employee has either FMLA or paid leave available his benefits are covered.
-Once annual leave and sick leave is exhausted, the employee will no longer have health benefits paid by the state.
-After all leave and FMLA leave is exhausted this employment can be terminated.
+Employees will be eligible for health insurance under Worker's Compensation as long as the employee has either FMLA or paid leave available.
+Once all paid and FMLA leave is exhausted, the employee will no longer have health benefits paid by the state.
+After all paid leave and FMLA leave is exhausted this employment can be terminated.

-MCLS employees on Workers' Compensation will not accrue sick leave or annual leave during the period of absence related to Workers' Compensation.
+MCLS employees on Workers' Compensation will not accrue sick leave or annual leave during any period of absence related to Workers' Compensation not covered by paid leave.
 When an employee returns back to active work status their accrual rate will be adjusted, if applicable, to account for their full seniority with no penalty for time not worked while on Workers' Compensation.